Tervel Dlagnev: International career

 In 2019, the two-time Olympian had his 2012 Olympic results upgraded to bronze in the 120kg freestyle class following the International Olympic Committee's announcement they are stripping Uzbekistan's Artur Taymazov of his gold medal for a doping violation.
-Dlagnev had originally finished fifth, but Davit Modzmanashvili was stripped of his silver earlier in the year.
+Dlagnev had originally finished fifth, but Davit Modzmanashvili was also stripped of his silver earlier in the year due to doping.

 On 6 March 2022, Dlagnev received his 2012 Olympic bronze medal during the Olympic Medal Reallocation Ceremony in Lincoln, Neb. just prior to the final session of the 2022 Big Ten Conference Wrestling Championships.

 Coaching career

-Dlagnev is currently the head freestyle coach at the Ohio Regional Training Center (ORTC) and also serves as an assistant coach to Tom Ryan for Ohio State University.
+Dlagnev served as an assistant to Tom Ryan at Ohio State and Ohio RTC from 2016 until 2021, where he coached NCAA champions like Kyle Snyder and Myles Martin.
+He is currently an assistant at the University of Nebraska.